Business Administration: Concentration in Accounting

 |Where can I find information about major advising?||http://cob.sfsu.edu/resources/undergraduate|

 Students are encouraged to take the equivalent, lower-division business core courses offered through community colleges.
-Please consult ASSIST.org and/or see an academic advisor in the College of Business Student Services Center.
+Please consult ASSIST.org and/or see an academic advisor in the Lam Family College of Business Student Success Center.

 Meet with an advisor in BUS 112 for core alternatives and Department Chair or faculty advisors for alternatives within concentrations.